juancarracedo7/juancarracedo7/README.md

 About Me:

+ 🌎 I am an Argentine living in Italy, I really like to travel

  ✍️ Excited and motivated to learn something new every day

  🚀 Looking for new experiences and opportunities in the IT world